RIKEN-RCCS/lens3/v2/doc/user-guide.md

 A bucket has a bucket-policy that specifies a permission to public
 access: _none_, _upload_, _download_, or _public_.
 A bucket with the
-_none_-policy is accessible only with access-keys.
-These policy names are taken from MinIO.
+_none_-policy is accessible only with access keys.

-An access-key has a key-policy: _readwrite_, _readonly_, or _writeonly_.
+An access key has a key-policy: _readwrite_, _readonly_, or _writeonly_.
 Accesses to buckets are restricted by these policies.
-These policy names are taken from MinIO.
 An expiration date must be a future.
 An expiration date is actually a time in second, but the UI only handles it by date at midnight UTC.

 ![Pool edit screenshot](ug3.jpg)